CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSystems.md

 ## Magic Resource Name

 Determining what fuels the Magic System is crucial.
 Is it the will of the caster, their connection with nature, or their connection to a divine entity?
-An example of a magic resource name is "mana".
+An example of a magic resource name is "Mana".
+See [Magic Resource](./MagicResource.md) for more information about the actual mechanics.

 ## Magic Governing Core Skill